o-minimal GAGA and a conjecture of Griffiths: definable complex analytic spaces

 \end{lemma}

 \begin{proof}

-By Lemma \ref{Weierstrass} we know that $\pi_*\O_Y\cong \O_U^{\deg P}$.
-Now let $Q$ be a coherent sheaf.
-This means that $Q$ has a presentation on a definable open cover, and by Corollary \ref{finiteexact} this yields a presentation of $\pi_*Q$. \end{proof}
+By Lemma \ref{Weierstrass} we know that $p_*\O_X\cong \O_V^{\deg P}$.
+Let $Q$ be a coherent sheaf.
+This means that $Q$ has a finite presentation on a definable open cover, and by Proposition \ref{propercover} we may assume $Q$ has a global finite presentation.
+By Corollary \ref{finiteexact} this yields a presentation of $p_*Q$. \end{proof}

-By induction, the sequence $\pi_*Q_j$ stabilizes.
-The theorem will thus follow if we show that $\pi_*Q_j=\pi_*Q_{j+1}$ implies that $Q_j=Q_{j+1}$.
-By Corollary \ref{finiteexact} the pushforward $\pi_*$ is exact, and thus it suffices to show that for a coherent sheaf $Q$, $\pi_*Q=0$ implies that $Q=0$.
-It is easy to see that $(\pi_*Q)_u = \oplus_{\pi(y)=u} Q_y$ and thus if $\pi_*Q=0$ it follows that all stalks of $Q$ are 0.
-The claim now follows from Theorem \ref{anfaithful}. \end{proof}
+By induction, the sequence $p_*Q_j$ stabilizes.
+The theorem will thus follow if we show that $p_*Q_j=p_*Q_{j+1}$ implies that $Q_j=Q_{j+1}$.
+By Corollary \ref{finiteexact} the pushforward $p_*$ is exact, and thus it suffices to show that for a coherent sheaf $Q$, $p_*Q=0$ implies that $Q=0$.
+This easily follows from Proposition \ref{propercover}. \end{proof}